DevXT-LLC/ezlocalai/README.md

   -d '{"model":"unsloth/Qwen3.6-35B-A3B-GGUF","messages":[{"role":"user","content":"Hi"}]}'
 ```

 The router picks the highest-scoring idle compatible worker at request time.
 If the fastest worker is already handling a request, the router spills over immediately to the best idle worker that can serve the request.
+If Chutes is configured, it is an overflow candidate at t50 after comparable or faster internal workers are occupied.
 If no compatible text/vision worker is free, it queues the request until a worker becomes available when `ROUTER_WAIT_TIMEOUT=0`, or waits up to the configured positive timeout before returning `503`.

 ### Reverse tunnel (workers without a public IP)